wpcodefactory/marketplace-for-woocommerce/readme.txt

 = 1.0.5 - 06/11/2017 =
 * Allow vendor fiels to be edited on frontend plugin
 * Fix commissions status not being created automatically
+* Add option to redirect vendors to admin on login

 = 1.0.4 - 05/09/2017 =
 * Fix bulk author changing